thetradedesk/ttd-workflows-java-docs/README.md

 <!-- Start Summary [summary] -->
 ## Summary

-This SDK provides operations for commonly used workflows on The Trade Desk's platform.
+This service provides operations for commonly used workflows on The Trade Desk's platform.
 In addition, this service provides generic operations for submitting:

 - GraphQL API requests